How to Care for Ponytail Palm?

 Ponytail palms thrive in bright light conditions.
 Place them in a north or south-facing window or keep the outside during the summer in full sun.

-The ponytail palm doesn’t mind indirect light either and may do well in partial shade to during the winter, as long as it gets enough light during the summer.
+The ponytail palm doesn’t mind indirect light either and may do well in partial shade during the winter, as long as it gets enough light during the summer.

 Ponytail palms don’t need a lot of water to thrive and does best in semi-dry conditions.
 The general watering rule that applies for succulents holds true for ponytail palms as well, namely that you should allow the top 2-3 inches of soil to dry out before the next watering.